Table of Contents

 Rely on Water to Clean an RV Rubber Roof

-Rinse the dirt out once you have dislodged accumulating debris, its time to spray it all off your roof.
+Rinse the dirt once you have dislodged accumulating debris; it’s time to spray it all off your roof.
 Use a suitable hose and start by spraying up from the sides and back.
 Then when you reach the roof, work in a circular motion over small surface areas.
 Use a medium bristle brush to assist in this rinsing.
 Wash down the sides again at the end to prevent dirt streaks.
 Be careful with the pressure you apply on your brush as you clean the roof.

 Use Petroleum-free Distillates when you Clean an RV Rubber Roof.

 If water rinsing is not sufficient and your roof has more stubborn dirt spots, you might need to use a bit of a cleaning agent.
 Any mild agent is excellent as long as it is not a petroleum distillate.
 Petroleum distillates are corrosive and can cause moderate damage resulting in a roof that slowly develops swollen spots and unevenly thick surface areas.
-Now, if your roofing is EPDM rubber, you need to be careful about staying clear of petroleum solvents.
+If your roofing is EPDM rubber, you need to be careful about staying clear of petroleum solvents.